Survival games deserve better coverage. So we made it ourselves.

 Why This Matters (Beyond One Game)

-This isn’t just about Lost Flight.
-This is about a broken ecosystem that screws over survival game fans:
+There is a broken ecosystem that screws over survival game fans:

 The Cycle:

-The Real Damage: Not only does every fake survival game make it harder for legitimate developers to get attention AND dilute the genre with garbage, it makes players more suspicious of actual passion projects and more wary of backing games in Early Access.
+The Real Damage: Every fake survival game makes it harder for legitimate developers to get attention.
+They also dilute the genre with garbage, making players more suspicious of real passion projects and more wary of backing games in Early Access.

 How to Protect Yourself